restorando/angular-pickadate/README.md

 * `'mm'` or `'MM'`: Month in year, padded (01-12)
 * `'dd'`: Day in month, padded (01-31)

-Every option that receives a date as the input (e.g. min-date, max-date, disabled-dates, etc) should be entered using the same format.
+Every option that receives a date as the input (e.g. min-date, max-date, etc) should be entered using the same format.

 #### min-date, max-date